 To prevent further threats, you might also want to install an antivirus app for your phone or tablet.
 You'll find our favourites in our round-up of the best mobile antivirus.
 Our top pick is Bitdefender.

-If your convinced that malware is at large, read on for instructions on removing it from your device.
+If you're convinced that malware is at large, read on for instructions on removing it from your device.

 Where do Android viruses come from?

 The number-one way an Android virus finds its way on to your phone or tablet is on the back of an app.

 This is true of all the biggest Android viruses to hit the headlines over recent years: Gunpoder, Ghost Trojan, Googlian and Godless all came to be in this manner, while Mazar sneaks in via a text message prompting you to download the Tor browser (guess what: you're not downloading the Tor browser).

 Even the recent Loapi is installed from outside Google Play.
 The Loapi trojan is a disturbing new threat that is installed via antivirus apps that a user thinks they are installing to protect their device.
 It can place such a heavy workload on your device that it overheats and kills the battery; it can also send out text messages on your behalf, subscribe you to paid services without your knowledge, allow attackers to execute HTTP requests for DDoS attacks, and mine the cryptocurrency Monero.

 Skygofree is another piece of Android malware, powerful spyware that is installed on your device via download links on fake websites posing as official sites for known brands, such as mobile operators.

 Android viruses have various aims, with some running malicious processes on your device, some stealing your personal information and others downloading additional software, which may not always be malicious itself.
 Whatever they're up to, you don't want them there.